 Members can still get physical and take advantage of online classes and at home workouts through the Better app.

 For more information about our centres, please visit the leisure webpage.

 Parks and playgrounds

 Our parks across the borough have been open throughout the Coronavirus pandemic as we know how important they are for residents’ mental health and wellbeing and, so that our residents can continue to exercise.

-However, our playgrounds and outdoor gyms in parks were closed since late March.
-These reopened on Saturday 4 July, but social distancing remains in place, and you are encouraged to bring hand sanitizer with you.
+Our playgrounds and outdoor gyms reopened on Saturday 4 July, but social distancing remains in place, and you are encouraged to bring hand sanitizer with you.
 Playgrounds and outdoor gyms are being cleaned at least once a day, but to ensure your safety please clean your hands after using them and do not let your children touch their faces.